Sherman still backs Kap after 'terrible' QB play

 Seattle Seahawks cornerback Richard Sherman has again gone to bat for Colin Kaepernick, saying in a video for the Players' Tribune that it's "crazy talk" that the former starter remains unsigned after some "terrible" quarterback play throughout the NFL in Week 1.

-Sheman's comments came with the Seahawks preparing to host Kaepernick's former team, the San Francisco 49ers, in Week 2.
+Sherman's comments came with the Seahawks preparing to host Kaepernick's former team, the San Francisco 49ers, in Week 2.

 "Naturally we're playing San Fran, they're going to ask about Kaepernick, does he deserve a job?
 Of course he deserves a job," Sherman said.
 "You saw the quarterback play throughout the league and it was terrible."